-Mammography Educators offers the highest level of service and possesses the following outstanding qualities not offered by similar training services:
+Mammography Educators offers the highest level of service and possess the following outstanding qualities not offered by similar training services.

 - Faculty teach ACR supported Positioning Techniques, which are presented in the 1999 AC QC Manual but which have been updated and modified for application for use with FFDM and DBT.

 - Mammography Educators’ Positioning Techniques were also modified to follow standardized positioning techniques used in the Laszlo Tabar Clinic after Ms. Miller did a one-week internship with Dr. Tabar and his technologists in Falun, Sweden.

 - Updated Positioning Techniques for FFDM and DBT were designed and presented by Louise C. Miller, RTRM, for the Society of Breast Imaging (a subsidiary of ACR) in it’s Webinar Series ‘Positioning in a Digital World’ which was attended by 1000s of technologists and Radiologists (2017)

 - These updated teaching methods have been presented at numerous National Breast Imaging Conferences including the Society of Breast Imaging/ACR National Breast Cancer Conference as well as NCoBC and for major academic institutions, including Harvard Medical School/MGH, Mayo Clinic, multiple University of California campuses, Emory University, Kaiser Permenente, and Elizabeth Wende Breast Center.
 Additionally, these techniques have been taught during international courses in Israel, Jordan, Saudi Arabia, Canada, & Costa Rica among others.